A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Gaussian upper-bound for the Heat Kernel on 1-forms

 \begin{cor} with $(I-T_\lambda)^{-1} : L^p(E)\rightarrow L^p(E)$ bounded with a bound of the norm independant of $\lambda$, for all $1\leq p \leq\infty$.

-\end{cor} We could hope to deduce from Theorem (\ref{resolvante du Laplacien de Hodge}) that $e^{-tL}$ is uniformly bounded on all the $L^p$ spaces, by an argument similar to the Hille-Yosida Theorem.
+\end{cor} We could hope to deduce from Theorem \ref{resolvante du Laplacien de Hodge} that $e^{-tL}$ is uniformly bounded on all the $L^p$ spaces, by an argument similar to the Hille-Yosida Theorem.
 In particular, the Hille-Yosida-Phillips Theorem tells us that the bound

 with $C$ independant of $\lambda$ and $k$, is necessary and sufficient to obtain $e^{-tL}$ uniformly bounded.
-The issue here is that applying Theorem (\ref{resolvante du Laplacien de Hodge}) directly yields:
+The issue here is that applying Theorem \ref{resolvante du Laplacien de Hodge} directly yields:

 i.e. the constant is not independant of $k$.
-In fact, applying the method of Theorem (\ref{resolvante du Laplacien de Hodge}) in a less na\"{i}ve way would in fact yield:
+In fact, applying the method of Theorem \ref{resolvante du Laplacien de Hodge} in a less naive way would in fact yield:

-i.e. the growth of the constant is linear in $k$ and not exponential.\\ We will use an idea of Sikora to overcome this problem: it is shown in \cite{Sikora} that a Gaussian estimate for $e^{-tL}$ can be obtained using suitable on-diagonal estimates.
-Therefore, our goal will be to get these on-diagonal estimates for $e^{-tL}$, that is estimates for $||e^{-tL}||_{2,\infty}$, and to get these we can try, following Sikora, to get estimates on $||(L+\lambda)^{-k}||_{2,\infty}$.
-The point is that the bound needed on $||(L+\lambda)^{-k}||_{2,\infty}$ need not be independant of $k$, so Theorem (\ref{resolvante du Laplacien de Hodge}) should be enough to prove it!
+i.e. the growth of the constant is linear in $k$ and not exponential.
+Still this is not enough.\\ We will use an idea of Sikora to overcome this problem: it is shown in \cite{Sikora} that a Gaussian estimate for $e^{-tL}$ can be obtained using suitable on-diagonal estimates.
+Therefore, our goal will be to get these on-diagonal estimates for $e^{-tL}$, that is estimates for $||e^{-tL}||_{2,\infty}$, and in order to get these we can try, following Sikora, to get estimates on $||(L+\lambda)^{-k}||_{2,\infty}$.
+The point is that the bound needed on $||(L+\lambda)^{-k}||_{2,\infty}$ need not be independant of $k$, so Theorem \ref{resolvante du Laplacien de Hodge} should be enough to prove it!
 We follow this path in the next section.

 \begin{rem}